patrickml/event-horizon/docs/meteor/counter.md

 under the original `/client` folder that was created with your application -- remove everything `main.css, main.js, main.html` and add a new file called `entry.js`.

-In `entry.js` add the following code
+In `entry.js` add the following code:

 ```js
 import '/imports/client/routes';